linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 2 - Portfolio Theory and Practice/Chapter 05 - Risk Return and the Historical Record.md

 You are considering investing in a mutual fund.
 The fund currently sells for 100 per share.
 With an investment horizon of one year, the realized rate of return on your investment will depend on (a) the price per share at year's end and (b) the dividends you will collect over the year.

-Suppose the end-of-year price per share is  $110 and cash dividends over the year amount to$ 4.
+Suppose the end-of-year price per share is  \$110 and cash dividends over the year amount to\$ 4.
 The realized return, called the holding-period return, or HPR (in this case, the holding period is one year), is defined as

 $$
 \mathrm {H P R} = \frac {\text {E n d i n g p r i c e o f a s h a r e - B e g i n n i n g p r i c e + C a s h d i v i d e n d}}{\text {B e g i n n i n g p r i c e}} \tag {5.10}